How to apply for agricultural service

 For new service or upgrades to existing services, contact us early in your planning phase as the process can take several months.
 We can discuss fuel options, provide cost comparisons, and guide you through the process.

 - A signed agreement may be required as early as February 15 if service is requested prior to November 30 of the same year.

-- What you should know about obtaining natural gas for your farm or business (PDF, 138 KB).
+- What you should know about obtaining natural gas for your farm or business (PDF, 1.4 MB).

-- Office of the Fire Commissioner: Installing Your Grain Dryer Guide.
+- Inspection and Technical Services Manitoba: Installing Your Grain Dryer Guide.